DenJens/Hangfire.Documentation/tutorials/highlight.rst

 Hiliting the code
 ^^^^^^^^^^^^^^^^^^

-It is the core functionality of our application.
-We'll use the http://hilite.me service that provides HTTP API to perform highlighting work.
+This is the core functionality of our application.
+We will use the http://hilite.me service that provides HTTP API to perform highlighting work.
 To start to consume its API, install the ``Microsoft.Net.Http`` package:

 .. code-block:: powershell

    Install-Package Microsoft.Net.Http

 This library provides simple asynchronous API for sending HTTP requests and receiving HTTP responses.
-So, let's use it to make an HTTP request to the *hilite.me* service:
+So, let us use it to make an HTTP request to the *hilite.me* service:

 .. code-block:: c#